mtkwock/Neopets-UserScripts/README.md

 You can always adjust the actual variables within the options to make it very custom, but I find these good enough at the moment.

-### Training Reformatter
+### Training Card/Reformatter

+NOTE: Training Card is the newer of the two after realizing that building the table constructively instead of modifying the existing table is far more stable and flexible.
+I suggest using that one as it's probably more stable and fully featured.

 **STATUS:** `PENDING APPROVAL` - Sending to r/Neopets mods for approval

 Highly condenses the Training Status Page into a smaller (slightly configurable) grid.
 This also aggregates payments and shows it on the Safety Deposit Box when you navigate there.
 This is very useful if you have more than 6+ pets since the page was designed with only 4 pets in mind.

-Note that this only works on Mystery Island Training and Krawk Island and NOT the Secret Ninja Training Academy because I don't yet have any level 250 Neopets...
+Note that this has only been tested on Mystery Island Training and Krawk Island and NOT the Secret Ninja Training Academy because I don't yet have any level 250 Neopets...

+There are TWO

 #### Features

 * Neopets are compressed into a table (3-5 columns looks pretty good)
 * Removes unnecessary text and whitespace from each area to conserve more space
-* Aggregates currently needed payments, allowing you to easily determine how many of each Dubloon/Codestone you need
+* Aggregates currently needed payments, allowing you to easily determine how many of each Dubloon/Codestone you need.
+* When opening SDB from this page, fills the Codestones/Dubloon counts with required counts (similar to Auto-filling the Til value)
 * Color coded states of training.
 This is configurable.
+* Allows training initialization from the Status Page
+* Immediately navigates you out of the Complete Course page back to the Status Page.

 TODO-list

-* Allow training initialization from the Status Page
-* Support Secret Ninja Training Academy
+* Test Secret Ninja Training Academy
+* Consider navigating straight to status page from the main/courses page.

 #### Customization